tomat/EhoughPagodaBoxBundle/README.md

 ###Feature: Easy Application Deployment

 Perhaps the most valuable feature of this bundle is the ability to properly deploy a composer-based Symfony2 app to Pagoda Box.
-You simply need to add an `after_build` script:
+You simply need to add a few `after_build` scripts:

 #####`Boxfile`
 ```yml